Truth about AI and Sustainability - huge positive impact of AI on ESG UN goals, but energy consumed

 And there has been pressure on companies with effective vaccines to make them available globally at cost.
 That may sound very unfair on shareholders, but there is huge benefit to the brand through favourable media coverage.

-Of course, if the research is of drugs that are already well-known and widely available from multiple companies off-patent (see below), then the results are less contentious.
+I the research is on drugs that are already well-known and widely available from multiple companies off-patent (see below), then the results are less contentious.

 On the there hand it can also mean that no company cares much any more about getting the good news out about that "old drug" to clinicians.